nokafor/office-js-docs/README.md

 ## Office diagnostic information
-Provides diagnostic information about Office add-in, which could be used to collect diagnostic information about the Office tuntime environment.
-This could be accessed using:
+Provides diagnostic information about Office add-in, which could be used to collect environment related information about the Office add-in.
+Diagnostic information could be accessed using:

 `var diagnostics = Office.context.diagnostics;`